 Our named executive officers are eligible for the same benefits as are available to our employees generally.
-These include participation in a tax-qualified 401(k) plan with a company matching contribution and group health, dental, life and disability insurance plans.
+These include participation in a tax-qualified 401(k) plan with a company matching contribution equal to the first 25% of 4% of base salary earnings and group health, dental, life and disability insurance plans.
 The type and extent of benefits offered are intended to be competitive within our industry.